 While mental health awareness is better than ever before, research published by the World Health Organisation shows that how people cope with mental health problems is getting worse.
 The number of people who self-harm or have suicidal thoughts is also increasing.

-According WHO, 1 in 4 people in the UK suffer with some form of mental illness, making these issues more common than we originally thought.
+According to WHO, 1 in 4 people in the UK suffer with some form of mental illness, making these issues more common than we originally thought.
 Research also suggests that 3 in 10 people in the UK feel they cannot discuss their mental health concerns with friends or family for fear of judgement.

 See Also: Boost Your Mental Health